 3. Baptism Class

 Part of the formation process is an encounter or meeting between the parents and a member of the Parish staff (Fr.
-Matthew, Fr.
-Cooper, or Jeff Crane).
+Matthew or Fr.
+Cooper).
 Other parents will more than likely also be present at these meetings so it will be an opportunity for the parent(s) to meet other parents, to get to know a member of the Cathedral staff, and to share in a small group setting their faith journey.
 The classes are informal and discussion based, allowing each parent time to delve deeper into the mysteries of our faith – the sacraments.
 Godparents are also highly encouraged to attend.
-The hope is that this third phase ought to give the parents and Godparents and opportunity and a forum to ask whatever questions they may have and to connect with the Parish.
+The hope is that this class will provide parents and Godparents the opportunity to ask whatever questions they may have and to connect with the Parish.

 A Baptism Formation Encounter is offered on Sundays at St. Mary Cathedral after the 11am Mass.
 Meetings are held in Meeting Room A in the Cathedral.
 Sessions will normally last one hour.
-After parent(s) have completed all three phases, they can then contact our Parish Office at (989) 732-5448 to schedule their child's Baptism.
+At this point, if the child's baptism hasn't yet been scheduled, please contact the Parish Office at (989) 732-5448.

 ST. MARY CATHEDRAL'S 2019-2020 Baptism Dates